This Defenders of the Realm review was made after playing the game six times.

 - It was a brilliant idea to have players’ health be directly tied to how many actions they can take.
 If you are wounded, you can’t take as many actions during future turns.
 This is a subtle yet very thematic mechanism that more designers should use in their games.

-Defenders of the Realm is a well thought out cooperative adventure game that most board game fans will enjoy.
+Defenders of the Realm is a well-thought-out cooperative adventure game that most board game fans will enjoy.
 It is difficult without being frustrating and each game is a fun puzzle to try to solve.
-It’s actually one of our favorite co-op games, so we definitely recommend it to everyone.
+It’s right outside of my group’s top 40 co-op games, so I definitely recommend it to everyone.

 Defenders of the Realm Links